IBM-Watson/design-guide/language/guidelines/branding/wordmark/index.md

 ### Spacing considerations

-Use only the supplied artwork when using the wordmark or logotype.
 It is important to include adequate spacing around these elements to avoid visual clutter.
+Keep the area around the IBM Watson wordmark separated from other visual elements by a distance approximately equal to the height of the IBM Watson wordmark.
+This distance is considered the minimum uninterrupted space surrounding the mark.

 {{> SomeFunctionHere example.wordmarkSpacing}}